 No matter where he turns, the case is waiting for him, haunting his nights and turning his days into a living hell.
 Stone finds himself caught in a perilous web of unspeakable crimes, dangerous friends, and sexual depravity that has throughout it one common thread: Sasha.

 Feared and loathed for her poison pen and ice queen persona, Amanda Dart has made her share of enemies.
-Then the tables are turned.
+Then the tables turn.
 An anonymous gossipmonger is faxing Amanda’s personal and private peccadilloes to anyone who can read.

 Desperate to save her reputation, she enlists the help of New York lawyer and private investigator Stone Barrington to learn the identity of the faxer.
 And everyone in the world of tabloid journalism becomes a suspect.